MaximBoyarskiy/mongowebstat/README.md

 mongowebstat
 ============

-- Monitor your mongo in more convenient way.
+- Monitor your mongodb in more convenient way.
 - Monitor as many mongodb hosts as you want!
 - Simple json based config.
-- Table based now and graphs in the future!
+- Table based now and graphs in the nearest future!
 - Mongo 2.4.X compatibility.
-Older version in plans.
+Older version are in plans.

 Build from sources
 ------------------